magician11/empath-wiki/training.md

 We are all in a classroom which is our planet Earth.
 Our books are nature and the elements.
 The visual panorama of life and living together.

+Tools:
-*Make sure all your communication is truthful and intentional.*
+1. Make sure all your communication is truthful and intentional.
+2. Listen to understand
+3. Practice till you master your lesson
+4. Self intention